RichardValerosoUniverse/The-Valeroso-City/README.md

 * [ ] **Section 21 – Written Pre-Endorsement Notice**

 **Statutory text (verbatim):**
-*“A credit card issuer shall inform its cardholder in writing of the endorsement of the collection of the account to a collection agency or lawyer prior to the actual endorsement.”*
+*“A credit card issuer shall inform its cardholder in writing of the endorsement of the collection of the account to a collection agency, or the endorsement of the account from one collection agency to another, prior to the actual endorsement.
+The notification shall include the full name of the collection agency and its contact details.
+The requirement to notify a cardholder in writing about the endorsement of the account to the collection agency shall be included in the terms and conditions of the credit card agreement: Provided, That the credit card issuer shall refer the collection of an account to only one collection agency at any one time".*

 **Impactful violation example:**